vasilisanagno/FlyNow-Airline-Android-App/README.md

 ## Backend

 The backend for FlyNowApp is implemented using Node.js.
-The `server.js` file contains the code for handling server-side logic, communication with the PostgreSQL database, and serving requests from the Android application.
+The `backend` folder contains the code for handling server-side logic, communication with the PostgreSQL database, and serving requests from the Android application.

 To run the backend, follow the instructions in the [Setup](#setup) section.